Is it true that men are more adversely affected by COVID-19?

 Professor Çayan admits the team's study was limited because it did not include a control group of patients with conditions other than Covid-19 to compare with.

-This was due to the hospital's restrictions they were monitoring the patients in, she said.
+She said this was due to the hospital's patient monitoring restrictions.
 It comes after a study in May found men with low testosterone levels who contract Covid-19 are at far greater risk of dying from the virus.

 In another study, medics at the University Medical Center Hamburg-Eppendorf in Germany looked at 45 laboratory-confirmed COVID-19 patients admitted to ICU.

-Thirty-five were men, and 10 were women, with seven patients requiring oxygen and 33 of them needing ventilation.
+Thirty-five were men, and 10 were women, with seven patients requiring oxygen and 33 needing ventilation.
 Nine men and three women died.

 Each patient's hormone levels were assessed on their first day in ICU before they had received any invasive procedures.